Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/README.md

 - [RUN RESULTS](https://github.com/Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-WASTE-IN-CITY/blob/main/RUNNING%20COLLECTION%20THROUGH%20NEWMAN%20IN%20CMD.png)

 ## Project Goals
-- Demonstrating the API testing
+- Demonstrating the API testing and Agile process with tool SCRUMDESK.
 - Effectively monitor the waste management situation.
 - Establish an efficient monitoring mechanism for the waste situation from the perspective of Waste  Department employees and Citizens.